-S&P flat after Fed minutes as index marks record bull run
+Wall St. end mixed as S&P marks longest bull run

 The S&P’s bull-market run has now stretched for 3,453 days, the longest streak by commonly used definitions, and comes a day after it hit a record intraday high.

-“There is a lot more interest around the fact that we are in the longest bull run ever.
-I do expect the markets to go back and forth, but today the swings are not that large,” said Peter Lazaroff, co-chief information officer at Plancorp in Saint Louis, Missouri.
+Lowe’s shares also hit a record high after the home improvement chain promised to cut back slow-moving products and unsuccessful business projects.
+They closed up 5.8 percent.

+Shares of Hartford Financial Services Group Inc (HIG.N) dropped 4.2 percent after the insurer said it will buy Navigators Group Inc (NAVG.O) in a $2.1 billion cash deal.
+Navigators’ shares jumped 8.8 percent to $69.90, just below Hartford’s offer of $70 a share.

-Advancing issues outnumbered declining ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.37-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.49-to-1 ratio favored advancers.

 Reporting by April Joyner; additional reporting by Sinéad Carew in New York and Shreyashi Sanyal in Bengaluru; Editing by Anil D'Silva and James Dalgleish